cloudui/homepage/content/projects/verbalinkd.md

 date: 2023-03-27
 draft: false

-description: "Verbalinkd: an application made to tackle the language barrier experienced by immigrant restaurant business owners in the United States."
+description: "An application designed to address the language barrier faced by immigrant restaurant owners in the United States by connecting them with service providers and resources."

 author: "Eric Chen"
 tags: